-Hometown: Lancaster, PA
+Hometown: State College, PA

-Previous THON Involvement
+Previous THON™ Involvement

-THON 2019: Donor and Alumni Relations Committee Member
+THON 2020: Donor and Alumni Relations Committee Member

 What is your favorite THON memory?

 My favorite THON memory (so far) is the last line dance during THON Weekend 2022.
 As I stood with some of my closest friends in that moment, I saw 15,000 people, dressed in every imaginable color, jumping around with excitement as the 46-hour dance marathon was coming to a close.
 There are numerous videos circulating of that moment, but none can truly capture the sheer energy that was in the Bryce Jordan Center, as we finally made it through our first in-person THON in two years.
 That moment to me was where I truly realized how many people it takes to make an event like this happen and was evidence of how resilient this organization has been for the past couple of years.

 As a director, what are you most looking forward to for THON 2023?

 As we just wrapped up our 50th THON, I think what I am most looking forward to is how we reimagine what has been done in the past and create the foundation for what will help the 75th and 100th THON's thrive.
 From a development perspective, I am really excited about a couple of major projects with tremendous long-term potential including Planned Giving and the launch of THON's Giving Society.